 Prof. Bhunia delivers invited talk at Samsung Electronics, Korea University, and POSTECH, Korea, Aug 2014.

 Prof. Bhunia serves as an Academic Consultant in Startup TruSecSys on hardware based security and trust, July 2014.

 Prof. Bhunia is appointed Associate Editor in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD), July 2014.

 Article on hardware security is accepted for publication in Proceedings of the IEEE June 2014.

 Prof. Bhunia receives Excellence in Research Award, EECS, Case Western Reserve University, Dec 2013.

-Prof. Bhunia receives a new grant from Semiconductor Research Corporation (SRC) on secure and debuggable system design, Dec 2013.
+Prof. Bhunia receives a new grant from Semiconductor Research Corporation (SRC) on secure system-on-chip design, Dec 2013.